kmsong123/hope-src_vagrant/README.md

 To create the VM: `sudo vagrant up`
 This will create the virtual machine "default" with the hope-src cloned and built.
 Note that the build currently takes approximately 4 hours to complete.

-To enter VM shell after provisioning is complete: `sudo vagrant ssh default`
+To enter VM shell after provisioning is complete: `sudo vagrant ssh default`.

 ##### Miscellaneous Commands and Notes:
 To see all running VM's: `sudo vagrant global-status --prune`.